inducer/loopy/doc/tutorial.rst

 - variable: A :class:`str` that specifies the variable name of the data accessed.

-We can evaluate these polynomials using :func:`islpy.eval_with_dict`:
+We can evaluate these polynomials using :meth:`islpy.PwQPolynomial.eval_with_dict`:

 .. doctest::